benedom/AutoResizingSheet/README.md

 ## 💻 Installation
-There are two ways to use SwiftyCrop in your project:
+There are two ways to use AutoResizingSheet in your project:
 - using Swift Package Manager
 - manual install (embed Xcode Project)